Click on the image above for an extended view of General Atomic (circa 1965)

 Nuclear Care Partners (NCP) was created by nurses who specialize in caring for the men and women who worked at Cold War Era Department of Energy Sites, Uranium Mines and Atomic Labs in the United States.
 As an approved medical provider under the US Department of Labor, NCP outreaches to former atomic workers across the country to educate on available in-home medical benefits and monetary compensation to qualifying workers who are now chronically ill as a result of possible toxic exposure.
 Many individuals who qualify have never heard of these benefits, so NCP’s aim is to have a meaningful dialogue with as many atomic retirees as possible.
 The benefits and NCP’s services are provided at NO CHARGE to the claimants.
 Read their brochure here for links and telephone numbers to reach them.
 For more information specifically for GA employees concerning the U.S. Department of Labor program to compensate radiation workers for occupational illness, please click here.

 Pauline Hager, an acclaimed author in La Jolla and one of our members, has written a new book, My Brothers and Me: The World War II Years.
-Pauline writes with humor and conveys an understanding of various cultures, including Japan, Greece and other countries where she and her husband have lived or visited.
-Throughout all of her books, recurring themes are love of family, love between a man and a woman, and love of country.
+Pauline writes with humor and conveys an understanding of human nature and various cultures, including Japan, Greece and other countries where she and her husband have lived or visited.
 Her books are available on Amazon, Borders and Barnes and Noble.
-For titles, reviews and other information on her books and travelogues, visit her website at http://www.booksbypaulinehager.com.
+For information on her books and travelogues, visit her website at http://www.booksbypaulinehager.com.

 Len Kube has self-published a 370-page book on his youth and the changes brought about by the challenges of historical events, thus providing a guide to future success.
 Contact Len at KubeConsulting@aol.com.